 But is pea protein a plant-based option that’s comparable to whey?
 Many studies say yes: In a 2015 study published in the Journal of the International Society of Sports Nutrition, male participants between the ages of 18 and 35 followed the same 12-week upper-body lifting program.
 One group supplemented with 25 grams of pea protein twice a day, and another took the exact same amount of whey protein.
 Each 25 grams of protein from pea protein delivered around two grams of leucine, compared to 2.65 grams for whey, but both fell right in the middle of the optimal leucine range.
 Researchers recorded biceps muscle thickness at the beginning and end of the study, and at the end of the 12 weeks, both groups showed identical increases in biceps muscle thickness.
 Both pea protein and whey protein types also showed greater results than placebo.
 As long as you’re getting sufficient leucine from your pea protein supplement, current research suggests a plant-based protein supplement like pea protein can help you build muscle mass in a similar (if not equal) way to whey.

 We’ve discussed pea protein’s role in building muscle, but what about weight loss?
-If weight loss is your goal, choosing to supplement with pea protein is probably your best bet: Pea protein aids in weight loss, thanks to its fiber content that keeps blood sugar levels stable and the body satisfied.
 Studies have found that pea protein helps people feel fuller for longer, making it easier to keep those sugar and carbohydrates cravings in check and reduce overall calorie intake (which then leads to weight loss over time).
 Research has found that protein in general helps people feel fuller for longer than carbs or fat, but one study published in Nutrition Journal determined that compared to whey, pea protein showed an even stronger effect on food intake and satiation when consumed before a meal.
+If weight loss is your goal, choosing to supplement with pea protein is probably your best bet.

 Bonus: People who go with pea protein usually don’t experience the gas or bloating like they would with whey, thanks to pea protein’s digestibility and lack of allergens.